sbabcoc/JUnit-Foundation/README.md

 Get the test class associated with the specified framework method.
 * `LifecycleHooks.getTestClassOf(Object runner)`
 Get the test class object associated with the specified parent runner.
-* `RunReflectiveCall.getAtomicTestFor(TestClass testClass)`
+* `RunReflectiveCall.getAtomicTestFor(Object runner)`
-Get the atomic test associated with the specified test class.
+Get the atomic test associated with the specified test runner.
 * `RunReflectiveCall.getAtomicTestFor(FrameworkMethod method)`
 Get the atomic test associated with the specified method.